Mao Asada: Public life and endorsements

 Asada has appeared in many variety television shows and in commercials.
 She and her dog Aero, named after Aero chocolates, have been featured in chocolate commercials in Japan.
 Asada has been sponsored by Coca-Cola, Itoham Foods, Kao ("Asience"), Lotte, Nestlé, Oji Paper Company ("Nepia"), Olympus Corporation, Omron, and Weider.
 Her current sponsors include Airweave, Arsoa, Japan Airlines, Kuriyama Holdings, MiO, Morinaga & Company, Sato Pharmaceutical, Sumitomo Life, Toho Gas, and Triple Yogurt.
 On 25 December 2013, Japan Airlines unveiled a new Boeing 777–300 (JA8942) with a special Mao Asada livery to promote Japan's participation in the 2014 Winter Olympics in Sochi, Russia.

 During the 2010 Winter Olympics, a popular Vancouver Japanese street food vendor, Japadog, named a hot dog after Asada called the Mao Dog.
 Similarly, a local sushi store created a sushi roll and named it the Mao Roll after Asada.
 After Asada's silver medal win, Japanese dollmaker Kyugetsu created a Mao Asada hina doll in celebration of her efforts.
 In December 2013, chrysanthemum farmers in the Ryukyu Islands named a new crop of chrysanthemums "Mao Orange" after the colour of Asada's short program dress from the 2012–13 season.

 On 8 April 2014, Asada's exhibition named "Smile" opened at Takashimaya department store in Tokyo's Nihonbashi district.
 This drew more than 10,000 visitors on its first day, outperforming every other event opening at the establishment for the past 10 years.
 In just nine days, it hit more than 100,000 visitors, the shortest period to reach the milestone in Takashimaya's history.
 The exhibition includes a collection of 30 costumes that were worn by Asada and a display of medals she has won over the years, among them the silver she scooped up at the 2010 Vancouver Winter Olympics.

 On 5 July 2014, Asada debuted as a reporter for the long-running travel program "Sekai Fushigi Hakken!" by TBS.
 For this documentary, she traveled to Austria, Slovakia and Hungary for eight days to find the origin of figure skating.
 In March 2015, Asada made her debut as DJ host for her weekly radio show program "Mao Asada's Nippon Smile".
 This program was sponsored by Sumitomo Life Insurance Ltd. Co. and aired in TBS radio from March 2015 to June 2015.

-She is a big fan of Japanese pop star Ayumi Hamasaki, and was seen congratulating her on her 10th Anniversary.
+She is a fan of Japanese pop star Ayumi Hamasaki, and was seen congratulating her on her 10th Anniversary.

-French Olympic Medalist figure skater Philippe Candeloro is a huge fan of Mao Asada and calls himself her godfather.
+French Olympic Medalist figure skater Philippe Candeloro calls himself Mao Asada's godfather.